PtomelySoter/safe-react/README.md

 ## Getting Started

-These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [Deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites